oceanprotocol/ocean.py/READMEs/c2d-flow-more-examples.md

 ### 3. Alice publishes a dataset

-In Step #3 where Alice publishes a dataset, define the dataset like so:
+In Step #3 where Alice publishes a dataset, use [lena.png](https://en.wikipedia.org/wiki/Lenna):

 ```python
 # Specify metadata, using the lena.png image